 5 Ways the Cold Weather Affects Your Roof

 Snow and ice are beautiful in their own way.
-Staring out the window at the winter scape in your neighborhood, you can find yourself lost in the beauty that surrounds you.
+Staring out the window at the winterscape in your neighbourhood, you can find yourself lost in the beauty that surrounds you.
 Imagine the way trees look after an ice storm.
 Tree branches coated in ice look like glass.
-While the cold winter weather can be beautiful and awe-inspiring, it can also be dangerous and damaging to your homes.
-This is especially true regarding the roof.
+While the cold winter weather can be beautiful and awe-inspiring, it can also be dangerous and damaging to your home.
+This is especially true regarding your roof.

 Ice Damming